hpe-dev-incubator/hpe-dev-portal/content/blog/managing-ilo-sessions-with-redfish.md

 ## Conclusion

 Generally speaking, iLO session saturation can be avoided by performing formal logout operations using Redfish or tools like iLOrest.
 This best practice is valid in both out-of-band and in-band management contexts.

+Don't forget to check out some of my other <a href="https://developer.hpe.com/search/?term=donze" target="_blank">blog posts</a> on the HPE Developer portal to learn more about Redfish tips and tricks.